 Cymbidiums thrive in areas with bright indirect light.
 So, where possible, try to provide your orchids with the correct amount of sunlight.
 The perfect spot is a south-facing window with shade to shield the leaves.
 Placing your perennial in direct sun burns them, displaying brownish spots on the foliage.

 If your perennial gets a mild sunburn, it can recover.
 But too much of it is already fatal to the plant.
 To encourage growth, you can place your orchid outside in summer.
 Just make sure that it’s placed somewhere shaded.
-Slowly transition the plant from indoors to outdoors
+Slowly transition from the plant indoors to outdoors

 Your plants will tell you if they are happy or not with the lighting conditions.
 With the correct lighting, the leaves turn yellowish/green.
 It will turn yellow with too much light and dark green if not enough light is present.